 Optional Enrichment Article #1

-More Insight to Evolution
+More Insight into Evolution

 Many very good sources are available on evolution.
 The interested reader may wish to start with Teaching About Evolution and the Nature of Science (1998), National Academy of Sciences, National Academies Press, Washington, DC.